lzcaisg/reinforcement_trader/readme.md

 ### Main Projects

 The repo is quite messy as it is used for digging answers to the finance questions but not meant to nicely design a software system (I hate software engineering).
-Instead of encapsulating everything as the SE course teaches, I am coding the project in a straightforward manner so that it can be modified easilier.
+Instead of encapsulating everything as the SE course teaches, I am coding the project in a straightforward manner so that it can be understood and modified a lot more easily.

 The main program to train the reinforcement learning model is in `./from github/Stock-Trading-Environment/main.py` and `./from github/Stock-Trading-Environment/env/MonthlyRebalancingEnv.py`.